 How To Clean A Dog

 A little shampoo, a little water… Bathing a dog can't be that difficult, right?
 It's sometimes more difficult than you anticipate.
-Whether your dog enjoys baths or flees when you say “B-A-T-H,” bathing your dog on a regular basis is a vital element of pet care.
+Whether your dog enjoys baths or flees when you say “B-A-T-H,” bathing your dog regularly is a vital element of pet care.

-Once you've determined how many baths your pet need, use these professional recommendations for bathing a dog, which are backed by a veterinarian, to make those baths as enjoyable and stress-free as possible.
+Once you've determined how many baths your pet needs, use these professional recommendations for bathing a dog, backed by a veterinarian, to make those baths as enjoyable and stress-free as possible.

 Why Should You Bathe Your Dog?

 There are several reasons why it is important to bathe your dog regularly.

 A regular bath can help remove dirt, debris, and bacteria from your dog's coat, keeping them clean and reducing the risk of skin infections.

 This is because a bath can help remove any dirt, grime, or bacteria that may be stuck in your dog's coat, which can lead to skin irritation, infection, and other health problems if left untreated.

 Dirt and debris can also cause skin irritation and itching, leading to scratching and biting, further irritating the skin and causing infection.